-453 average TOC values (~0.6 - 1.1 wt%) on the inner shelf during this event, while suggesting a trend of 454 increasing values with depth, highlighting the need for more cores in this region from middle and outer 455 shelf depths.

-456 Data Availability Statement

-457 Total organic carbon, total nitrogen, organic carbon isotope, geophysical and calcareous

-458 nannofossil occurrence data are published (Self-Trail et al., 2021) and available for download as a USGS

-459 Data Release at https://doi.org/10.5066/P9V0U1NF.
+- 430 widespread black shale deposition in the deep basin.
+These cores are the second and third records of - 431 OAE2, to our knowledge, on the coastal plain of eastern North America and, combined with the first - 432 (Bowman and Bralower, 2005; van Helmond et al., 2014), show relatively low average TOC values (~0.6 - 433 1.1 wt%) on the inner shelf during this event, while suggesting a trend of increasing values with depth, - 434 highlighting the need for more cores in this region from middle and outer shelf depths. - 435 Data Availability Statement - 436 Total organic carbon, total nitrogen, organic carbon isotope, geophysical and calcareous - 437 nannofossil occurrence data are published (Self-Trail et al., 2021) and available for download as a USGS - 438 Data Release at https://doi.org/10.5066/P9V0U1NF.

-460 Author Contribution
+439 Author Contribution

-461 CL and JS conceived of the study and sampled the cores.
-JS sat the wells in 2004 and 2005 and helped describe the cores.
-CB conducted bulk organic carbon/nitrogen and organic carbon isotope measurements.

-463 JS conducted calcareous nannoplankton biostratigraphy.
+- 440 CL and JS conceived of the study and sampled the cores.
+JS sat the wells in 2004 and 2005 and helped - 441 describe the cores.
+CB conducted bulk organic carbon/nitrogen and organic carbon isotope measurements. - 442 JS conducted calcareous nannoplankton biostratigraphy.
 CL supervised foraminifer analysis.
-CL prepared the manuscript with contributions from JS and CB.
+CL prepared - the manuscript with contributions from JS and CB.

-465 Competing Interests Statement
+444 Competing Interests Statement

-466 The authors declare that they have no conflicts of interest.
+445 The authors declare that they have no conflicts of interest.

-467 Acknowledgements
+446 Acknowledgements

-We are grateful to the drillers and personnel of the USGS for taking these cores, to the staff of the NorthCarolina Geological Survey for maintaining the cores and making them accessible for sampling, to Lara

-- 470 Yagodzinski for her help sampling the cores, to Kate Gilbreath for her help preparing samples for - 471 micropaleontological analysis, and to Ellen Seefelt for her assistance preparing samples for nannofossil - 472 analysis and for shipping material.
-Core box photographs courtesy of USGS and NCGS.
-We acknowledge - the people, up to 200 at a time, who were held as slaves at Hope Plantation between 1748 and 1865.
-Any - 474 use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by - the U.S. Government.
+- 447 We are grateful to the drillers and personnel of the USGS for taking these cores, the staff of the North - 448 Carolina Geological Survey for maintaining the cores and making them accessible for sampling, to Lara - 449 Yagodzinski for her help sampling the cores, to Kate Gilbreath for her help preparing samples for - 450 micropaleontological analysis, and to Ellen Seefelt for her assistance preparing samples for nannofossil - 451 analysis and shipping material.
+Core box photographs courtesy USGS and NCGS.
+We acknowledge the - 452 people, up to 200 at a time, who were held as slaves at Hope Plantation between 1748 and 1865.
+Any use